rouyng/airspotbot/README.md

 * `location_type`: enter one of the following options:
     * "manual": Use some string of text, like a place/region name.
 This is useful if your spotting coordinates and radius is close to a distinct landmark/area and you don't need any more granular location representation.
 For example, if airspotbot is set up to spot aircraft in a 1 nm radius of 51.4736, -0.4688, you might set this option to "manual" and "location_description" to "near Heathrow Airport" so the bot just reports "*aircraft* is near Heathrow Airport".
     * "coordinate": Tweets latitude/longitude coordinates, rounded to 4 decimal places.
     * "pelias": Use pelias geocoder to reverse-lookup nearby landmarks based on the lat/long reported by ADSBx.
 Useful if you need airspotbot to cover a large area, such as a city with many neighborhoods and landmarks.
 The "pelias_host" option must also have a valid url to access a running instance of Pelias.
+Please note that Pelias support is very experimental.
+If you encounter issues or can help test it, please let me know via Github Issues.
 * `location_description`: If "location_type" is set to "manual", enter the text string you want to be tweeted along with the spot to identify the location (such as "near Heathrow Airport", "over Downtown Los Angeles", etc).
 * `pelias_host`: Enter the url/port of an active Pelias instance running a reverse geocoding endpoint, such as "http://192.168.1.5:4000".
 Required if you are using "location_type = pelias".
 [Find more information about Pelias here](https://github.com/pelias/documentation).
 * `pelias_port`: Port for API endpoint at host